-The equipment and machinery that we use within a workplace are one of the key areas that need managing from a health and safety perspective.
+The equipment and machinery that we use within a workplace are one of the key areas that need managing from a health and safety perspective, this also includes the chemicals that come along with them, which need to be stored safely in specific storage containers that can be found at Storemasta.
 This is defined by the inclusion of the ‘employer’s responsibility’ to ensure the appropriate steps are taken towards ensuring the safety of employees and relevant individuals who may come into contact with employers using vehicles at work.
 This includes the use of a vehicle within the organisation regardless of if it is a company or personal car.
 Here are some steps your business can take towards improving driver safety in your organisation.

 - Follow safe site, vehicle and driver protocol

 Current best practices focus on three key areas of managing driver safety.
 The design of the site, the safety of the vehicle and the safety of the driver.
 The design of the site concerns areas like signage and floor layout whilst the safety of the vehicle focuses on maintenance and safety checks.
 Driver safety targets the training and behavioural factors of the vehicle operator.